rajnaig/postcraft/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under a Proprietary License.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments